junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas's eyes are on Crowley.
 "What are *you* doing here?"

 "Why do I always get interrogated like I did something wrong?"
 Crowley complains loudly.
 "Can't I be doing something just so happened to help you out?
-Not that I'm counting, but it's probably... let me see..." he bends his fingers and pretends counting quietly.
+Not that I'm counting, but it's probably... let me see...
+How many times have I helped you?
+There's the first time with Lucifer, and then second time with Lucifer, then third time --" he bends his fingers and pretends counting.

 "Alright, whatever."
 Dean bats his half-bent fingers away.
 "You say you're helping, then help!
 How do we get to Lucifer?"

-"Not until you tell me why you need him -- alive.
+"Not until you tell me why you need him *alive*!
 I've been working my ass off trying to figure out a way to permanently shut that fucker's mouth off."
 Crowley grits his teeth.

 "Why are we working with the demon again?
 I thought you are usually against it, Dean."
 Cas chimes in.